DenisGorbachev/narrative-analysis/doc/how-to-trade.md

 Type: (native)

+Notes:

+* People make decisions based on narratives
+* Narratives are logical predicates
+  * They may or may not be true (it doesn't matter: if people think the narrative is valid, or if they have an incentive to spread it, they will spread it)
+* Hypotheses:
+  * A: We can predict people's actions from the narrative content
+  * B: We can predict people's actions from the narrative spread form

+### Get trading strategy based on narrative content

+Notes:

+* "Warren Buffet style" hypothesis: if we understand the business domain well enough, we can evaluate the narrative content well enough

+### Get trading strategy based on narrative spread form

+Notes:

+* Hypothesis: if two people like one narrative and the distance between two people is "large", then the probability of other people liking this narrative is "large"
+  * (a b : Person) -> (d : Distance a b) -> (n : Narrative) -> (ma : PositiveMention a n) -> (mb : PositiveMention b n) -> (Independent ma mb) -> ?

+Options:

+* Buy the [fundamental leader](definitions.md#fundamental-leader) of the most recent cycle
+  * Design
+    * Get the fundamental leaders of the most recent cycle
+    * Wait until they fall below 80%
+    * Buy

 ### Trading strategy

 Type: a function from a list of [events](definitions.md#event) and a [portfolio](definitions.md#portfolio) to a list of [trade plans](definitions.md#trade-plan).